brunojppb/brunojppb.github.io/_posts/2023-07-23-node-distributed-lock.md

 have a `src` service called `startWork`.
 This is our service callback that allows our worker to effectively start processing the background jobs.

-But notice that we have a `after` block.
+Also notice that we have an `after` block.
 This is how xstate lets us declare state transitions that will trigger automatically after a given period of time.
 In this case, whenever our state machine is on the `working` state, after 5 seconds, it will transition to the `renew_lock` state.